 Often times, physical therapists are put into a place where we need to have a conversation with family explaining their loved ones cannot go home, can’t live alone, won’t be able to drive, can’t feed themselves, or their impulsivity or memory causes harm to their independence.
-Sounds so familiar, doesn’t it?
-Being able to have a difficult conversation is a key part of physical therapist’s routine.
+Sounds so familiar, isn’t it?
+Being able to have a difficult conversation is a key part of the physical therapist’s routine.
 We may have to have this kind of conversation once a week or month or more often!!

-Traumatic brain injury is a type of injury that often results from an accident involves a long recovery process way past physical healing, and requires a lot of patience and persistence from all parties involved.
+Traumatic brain injury is a type of injury that often results from an accident.
+It involves a long recovery process way past physical healing.
+This type of brain injury requires a lot of patience as well as persistence from all parties involved.